schenken/OneFingerChordHackForAbletonLive/README.md

 # OneFingerChordHackForAbletonLive
-Ableton Live MIDI device for non-piano players (like me) to noodle with chords
+Ableton Live MIDI device for non-piano players (like me) to noodle with chords.
+See the PDF for how to use.